SilviaMalavasi/zenfse_full/README.md

     webpack (see [webpack.config.js](webpack.config.js)) and parcel (see [package.json](package.json)) and imported in [funcions.php](funcions.php) under /_ Filter core blocks _/ section.
     - all-blocks: this filter adds a new dropdown to all blocks.
 The dropdown contains a list of simple GSAP animations you can apply to core/blocks.
-The js file who controlls these animation is [gsap.js](/src/js/components/gsap.js) in /src/js/components/gsap.js.
-I know it's not elegant, it shoud be here in this folder, but must be compiled into [site.js](/dist/site.js) or it won't work.
     - image: I wanted to add in dashboard a way to set the dimensions of all images, whit a tab switch to set different desktop and mobile dimensions.
 It also add a button to make the image small.
 Usefull if you hae design involving using images as icons.